aeternity/elixir-node/README.md

 [![Travis Build](https://travis-ci.org/aeternity/elixir-node.svg?branch=master)](https://travis-ci.org/aeternity/elixir-node)

+# CURRENTLY *NOT COMPATIBLE* TO THE AETERNITY NETWORK
+This implementation aims to be a full node using the aeternity specification, in the current state this is not ready yet and should never be used to join the aeternity network.

 # Aeternity Elixir Full Node
 This is an elixir full node implementation of the aeternity specification.

 Compatibility to the erlang aeternity implementation is documented in [docs/aeternity-erlang-compatibility.md](docs/aeternity-erlang-compatibility.md).

 ## Getting started